-Air conditioners are typically installed on concrete pads.
+Air conditioners are usually installed on concrete pads.
 As time passes, the pad can crack, shift or sink.
-This can result in malfunctions and even premature failure.
-Let’s go over some of the issues that can happen and how to repair an air conditioner that isn’t level.
+This can cause breakdowns and even premature replacement.
+Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is a critical part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
-Once the compressor releases heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is a critical component.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 2. Rust and Mold